 The build heavily relies on the remote build cache for build acceleration, especially on CI, to avoid recompiling the code for different stages of the CI pipeline and re-running tests that are not relevant to tested changes.
 The team also relies heavily on Build Scans for finding performance regressions in the build, especially when related to build caching, and for analyzing build failures.
 The flaky test management capabilities available in Test Failure Analytics are used regularly to identify and prioritize fixing the most flaky tests.
 The most problematic tests are regularly addressed in a consolidated team effort called “fix it day”.

 Most recently, Gradle Build Tool started to use Test Distribution to further reduce build times.
 For example, the time to run the tests for a key subproject on local builds dropped from 10-20 minutes to 4-6 minutes.
 Multiple project maintainers called this improvement “life-changing”.

-You can check out the Gradle Enterprise public instance here.
+You can check out the Develocity public instance here.